 There is a wide variety of treatment strategies used for orthodontics depending on your age and /or condition.
 Treatment may consist of removable plates or fixed appliances (eg. braces) or a combination of both lasting anywhere from 18 – 36 months.
 The treatment will vary from case to case and will depend on the severity of the original problem, type of treatment required and the co-operation of the patient.

 Treatment for younger patients

-Orthodontic treatment on younger patients is called orthopaedics.
+Orthodontic treatment on younger patients, also known as early intervention, is growing more and more common.
 Whilst similar treatment solutions are offered, early intervention is often preferable as children’s bones are still developing, therefore making teeth easier to move into the correct position.
 Assessment and diagnosis at around the age of 7 or 8 is ideal as it may be possible to prevent serious problems from occurring as well as reduce treatment time.